frank-shen-07/SACE_atar_calculator/README.md

 1. Clone or download the folder to your computer.
 2. Install Python (if not already installed).
 3. Create a virtual environment in your folder ( python -m venv <environment_name> )
-4. Install required Python packages: pip install flask
+4. Install required Python packages: pip install flask, pip install pandas, pip install numpy
 5. Run the Flask server: python SACEcalculator.py
 6. Open your browser and go to http://localhost:5000
 7. Enter your subjects and grades/scores, then click “Calculate ATAR” to get your result.